Driving in the city is a necessary evil.

 Shop used Ford Fiesta cars or read our Ford Fiesta review

-View used Fiat 500 cars or read our Fiat 500 review
+View used Fiat 500 electric cars or read our review of the old petrol Fiat 500

 Vauxhall Corsa

 Another great all-round city hatchback is the Vauxhall Corsa.
 Inside, you’ll find a nicely built interior with enough space for four adults, or five for very short journeys.
 If you’re shopping for nearly new examples, Corsa models tend to be a little more affordable than like-for-like Fiestas, and many come with generous equipment lists.
-City dwellers with access to a charging point should consider the Corsa Electric – the purchase price is fractionally higher than fuel-powered versions but running costs are fantastically low.
+City dwellers with access to a charging point should consider the Corsa Electric – used prices are actually lower than equivalent fuel-powered versions and running costs are fantastically low.

-Browse used Vauxhall Corsas or read our Vauxhall Corsa review
+Browse used Vauxhall Corsa cars or read our Vauxhall Corsa review

 Honda Jazz